Cetis/hear/HEAR_1.1_Specification.md

 8. A valid HEAR MUST contain exactly one identifier element for the following elements: assessment, certificationOfTheHEAR, course, presentation, qualification.
-9. A valid HEAR MUST contain one or more identifier elements for the following elements: issuer, learner, provider.
+9. A valid HEAR MUST contain at least one identifier element for the following elements: issuer, learner, provider.
 10. A valid exit HEAR &lt;achievementReport @status="1"&gt; MUST contain
     an assessment element for the programme and for each module or